openvinotoolkit/training_extensions/models/object_detection/model_templates/person-vehicle-bike-detection/readme.md

 The models can be optimized -- compressed by [NNCF](https://github.com/openvinotoolkit/nncf) framework.

-At the moment, the following compression methods are supported:
+At the moment, only one compression methods is supported: int8 quantization.
-* int8 quantization
-* sparsity
-* filter pruning

 Please, note that NNCF framework requires a dataset for compression, since it makes several steps of fine-tuning after compression to restore the quality of the model, so the command line parameters of the compression script are closer